PositiveSumData/NationalOralHealthDataPortal/Data/NPI_registry/README.md

 Three additional columns are added based on geocoding: FIPS_county_code, latitude, and longitude.
 These values are acquired through a call to the US Census geocoder.

+### additional tables
+Additional reference tables are included that share references to other datasets in our project:
+* FIPS table.
+Contains all our geography details
+* source_data_id & source.
+Master tables that include all our dataset details.

 ## Issues & decisions
 While the NPI registry is the most complete source of provider point-locations and gets refreshed on a monthly basis, the underlying records do not get refreshed frequently.
 It can be many years before locations are updated, if at all.
 Therefore we treat these addresses with caution.